 The size of your body determines how much heroin you need to consume to get high.
-Your body mass will also determine how long heroin and its metabolites will be detectable in your system.
-If you are a small person, for example, drugs may stay in your system longer than they do in a larger person.
+Your body mass will also determine how long the drug and its metabolites will be detectable in your system.
+For example, if you are a small person, drugs may stay in your system longer than they do in a larger person.

 Quantity and quality

-Larger doses stay in your system longer than do small doses.
+Larger doses stay in your system longer than do small amounts.
 The quality of the drug contributes to the length of time heroin stays in your system, regardless of the quantity you take.

-Your individual metabolism affects the length of time heroin stays in your system.
-If you have a fast metabolism and exercise heavily, for example, heroin will leave your body much faster.
-This is because good metabolism helps your body get rid of toxins at a fast pace.
+Your metabolism affects the length of time heroin stays in your system.
+If you have a fast metabolism and exercise heavily, the drug is likely to leave your body much faster.
+This is because good metabolism helps your body get rid of toxins quickly.

 Other factors, such as the frequency of use, age, overall health, drug tolerance, and urine pH levels affect the rate at which heroin leaves your body.

-Your body’s metabolism breaks large molecules down into smaller parts, known as metabolites.
-As your body breaks down the drug into 6-monoacetylmorphine (6-MAM), which is about 6 times stronger than morphine.
+Your body’s metabolism breaks large molecules down into smaller parts, known as metabolites, as your body breaks down the drug into 6-monoacetylmorphine (6-MAM), which is about six times stronger than morphine.
 In other words, your body breaks heroin into 6-MAM and then breaks the 6-MAM down into morphine.

 Heroin and its metabolites permeate your brain, blood, and other organs and body fluids.
 Traces of this drug even show up in your hair.
-Heroin leaves the brain, urine, blood, saliva, and hair at different rates.
-This means diagnostic laboratories can test your urine, blood, saliva, and hair for evidence of heroin use; but only for a limited time after you have used heroin.
+This type of drug leaves the brain, urine, blood, saliva, and hair at different rates.
+This means diagnostic laboratories can test your urine, blood, saliva, and hair for evidence of use, but only for a limited time.

 Your body breaks down morphine into other metabolites, including hydromorphone.
 Heroin and each of its metabolites break down at a different pace, some clearing your system quickly and others lingering in various parts of your body for days – sometimes even months.
 Furthermore, this drug has a very short half-life that is detectable in urine for only about 8 hours after use.
 Lab tests can detect metabolites in urine for two to four days after use.
 These tests can spot it in hair samples for up to 90 days after use.

-The presence of 6-MAM in your system is conclusive evidence of heroin use – only heroin use causes 6-MAM in the urine.
+The presence of 6-MAM in your system is conclusive evidence of heroin use.
 6-MAM is detectable in urine for less than one day.
 Laboratory urine testing can detect this drug metabolites morphine and hydromorphone for up to three days after administration.